DashboardCode/BsMultiSelect/README.md

 * no smart disabling on mobile devices

 * Memory leaks: as I see there is soemthing like several KB memory leak (that can be ignored since as I know every jquery plugin "attach/detach" have same effects) on each attach/detach (compiled objects, not nodes) but I can't identify its source (jquery, bootstrap utilities?).
-If you have knowledge to solve this puzzle: try yourself and experiment with attach/detach there https://dashboardcode.github.io/BsMultiSelect/
+If you have knowledge to solve this puzzle: try yourself and experiment with attach/detach and memory snapshots there https://dashboardcode.github.io/BsMultiSelect/

 ### Alternatives: